Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

-Since the logarithm function is strictly concave, \Cref{lem:fmaximizing-is-unique} in \Cref{sub:fwelfare} implies that there is a unique distribution that maximizes Nash welfare.
-Hence, \Cref{lem:nashiseq,lem:eqisnash} entail that there is a unique equilibrium distribution, and it is efficient, as claimed in \Cref{thm:unique-eq-distribution}.

 The equilibrium distribution maximizes a weighted sum of logarithms and can thus be approximated arbitrarily well by considering the corresponding convex optimization problem.
-For linear utilities, \citet{BBP+19a} show that it is impossible to compute the Nash-optimal distribution exactly, even for binary valuations, since this distribution may involve irrational numbers.
-By contrast, for Leontief utilities the Nash-optimal distribution is rational whenever the agents' valuations and contributions are rational.
-This is the case because, given the sets of critical charities for each agent, the equilibrium distribution can be computed using linear programming.\footnote{In Fisher markets with linear utility functions, there exists a rational-valued equilibrium distribution, which can be computed \emph{exactly} in polynomial time via the ellipsoid algorithm and Diophantine approximation \citep{Jain07a,Vazi12a}.
-Similar techniques can also be used in our setting to give a pseudo-polynomial time algorithm, see \Cref{app:edr-rational}.} In the special case of binary weights, the equilibrium distribution can be computed using a polynomial number of linear programs; see \Cref{sec:binary}.
+For linear utilities, \citet{BBP+19a} show that it is impossible to compute the Nash-optimal distribution exactly, even for binary valuations, since this distribution may involve irrational numbers.\footnote{In Fisher markets with linear utility functions, there exists a rational-valued equilibrium distribution, which can be computed \emph{exactly} in polynomial time via the ellipsoid algorithm and Diophantine approximation \citep{Jain07a,Vazi12a}. } By contrast, for Leontief utilities, the Nash-optimal distribution is rational whenever the agents' valuations and contributions are rational.
+This is the case because, given the sets of critical charities for each agent, the equilibrium distribution can be computed using linear programming.
+In an earlier version of this paper, we left open the question of whether these sets and thus the equilibrium distribution can be computed exactly in polynomial time.
+In recent follow-up work, \citet{BFGS25a} answered this question by providing a pseudo-polynomial time algorithm.
+If all contributions are identical, the running time of their algorithm is even polynomial in the binary encoding length of the input.
+In the special case of binary weights, we show that the equilibrium distribution can be computed using a polynomial number of linear programs; see \Cref{sec:binary}.